arnjblancer/AutoReproduce/README.md

 python reproduce.py #Default setting
 ```

-### Specify Reproduce
+### Customized Reproduce
-For reproduce the paper you want, the paper content should be downloaded (We are currently organizing the use of [Mineru](https://huggingface.co/spaces/opendatalab/MinerU) for automation.).
+For reproduce the paper you want, the paper content should be downloaded (We are currently organizing the use of [Mineru](https://huggingface.co/spaces/opendatalab/MinerU) for automation).

 If the data cannot be obtained directly, please download the data in advance and modify the instruction to specify the path.
 ```